Listen to this article

 You can avoid all of these issues with the right compensation design.
 And I believe that a company-wide bonus program is THE BEST tool at your disposal to align individual and company incentives.

 Related side note: OKR enthusiasts completely miss this incentive alignment point as well.
 They insist that the OKRs should not be tied to compensation or promotion.
-This has always seemed insane to me.
+This always seemed insane to me.
 Why would you put so much effort into a goal system meant for alignment, and then make compensation decisions based on a completely different set of criteria? 🤷♀️

 Incentive alignment isn’t a “nice-to-have”, it’s essential for any organization that’s serious about high performance.
 When the company wins, each person on the team wins – and this is a beautiful thing.